szaher/sdk/proposals/2-trainer-local-execution/README.md

 ## Drawbacks

 - The initial implementation will be limited to single-worker training jobs, which may restrict users who need multi-node support.
-- The local execution mode will initially only support Podman/Docker and may require additional configurations for other container runtimes in the future.
+- The local execution mode will initially only support Subprocess and may require additional configurations for Podman/Docker container runtimes in the future.

 ## Alternatives
 - **Full Kubernetes Execution**: Enable users to always run jobs on Kubernetes clusters, though this comes with higher costs and longer development cycles for ML engineers.